Pathology EMR Software

 Practice Size – EMR vendors offer different services suitable for different practice sizes.
 If you have a mid-sized practice you will look for vendors that offer EMR solutions specifically to your practice size.
 Your goal will not be to look for EMR vendors that support single-practitioner clinics and operations.

-System Design – EMR vendors provide either on-premises or cloud-based solutions options to their customers.
+System Design — EMR vendors offer their customers either on-premises or cloud-based solutions.
 The choice depends on customer preference for the deployment offered.
-Most practices prefer a cloud-based system as the software can be used on any device and from any place.
+Most practices prefer a cloud-based system, as the software can be used on any device and from any place.
 This enables practice on the go without having to worry about accessibility issues.

 Certification – Any EMR Software solution should offer security and protection of sensitive patient data.
 HIPAA Compliance is paramount for pathologists to ensure the security of patient records around the clock.